kortessis/Nonlinear-Dynamics-and-Environmental-Variability/README.md

-# Nonlinear-Dynamics-and-Environmental-Variability
+# Increasing environmental fluctuations can dampen variability of endogenously cycling populations

+## Paper and Code Summary
-This repository has the code needed to reproduce the figures and dynamics presented in the manuscript "Increasing environmental fluctuations can dampen variability of endogenously cycling populations" posted on BioRxiv (https://doi.org/10.1101/2023.05.10.531506).
-The functions here are broken into two groups: the polynomial model and the ricker model.
-The polynomial model refers to a set of ordinary and stochastic differential equations (ode and sde) used to model repeated outbreaks.
-The ricker model is used to model stable equilibrium dynamics, exogenous cycles, and endogenous cycles.
-In all cases, the focus is how stochastic environmental variation influences population variation.
+This repository has the code needed to reproduce the figures and dynamics presented in the manuscript "Increasing environmental fluctuations can dampen variability of endogenously cycling populations".
+The study investigates how environmental variability impacts population fluctuations in populations that cycle.
+Relationships between environmental variability and population size variability are investigated using the Ricker model.
+The Ricker model can exhibit a stable equilibrium, exogenous cycles, and endogenous cycles, where the endogenous cycles correspond to 2-point (and higher) cycles.
+The study finds that environmental variability elevates population size variation for parameter combinations exhibiting stable equilibria and exogenous cycles.
+However, the study finds environmental variability dampens population size fluctuations for the 2-pt cycle.
+The study shows that this reduction in population flucutations can be quantified using a variance partition.
+The variance partition is used to estimate the variance dampening effect in time series data on Lynx-Hare cycles and nonlinear dynamics of flour beetle populations, showing good support for variance dampening.

-Ricker Model
+## Ricker Model Folder Contents
+This folder contains code to analyze the Ricker model in accordance with analytical and comnputational methods described in the paper.
+The code in this folder is for use in Matlab.

 Approximations2.m <- Compares approximation of the variance in the exogenous cycle Ricker model with a simulation.
 Used to generate figure S4 of the supplementary material.